-Concurrent with participation in the field experience of internship or practicum, students attend weekly supervision on campus.
+Concurrent with participation in the field experience of practicum and internship, students will attend twice a month (every other week) group supervision on campus.
 In these courses, students review cases, consider related readings, participate in group, individual, and peer supervision, and complete written assignments that document their learning and development as professionals.
-Internship/practicum work is videotaped and sometimes recorded in other ways for review and training in campus supervision.